bpt26/usher_wiki/docs/source/UShER.rst

 .. code-block:: shell-session

-  ./build/usher -i global_assignments.pb -v test/new_samples.vcf -u -d output/
+  usher -i global_assignments.pb -v test/new_samples.vcf -u -d output/

 Again, by default, UShER uses **all available threads** but the user can also specify the number of threads using the *--threads* command-line parameter.